decentralized-identity/trust-establishment/spec/v1/spec.md

 **Example #2 – Trusted Issuers**

 A common usage of [[ref:Trust Establishment Documents]] is by a [[ref:Verifier]] wishing to provide information on which [[ref:Credentials]] they accept from which [[ref:Issuers]].
-Using [[ref:Verifiable Credentials]] we know that a given Credential may have a signle schema, but also may reference multiple schemas or `type` documents for the same Credential.
+Using [[ref:Verifiable Credentials]] we know that a given Credential may have a single schema, but also may reference multiple schemas or `type` documents for the same Credential.
 Using a "Trusted Issuers for Credential" topic, we can fulfill this use case.

 ::: example Trusted Issuers for Credential :::